artocash/arto-miner/doc/compile_macOS.md

-# Compile **arto-miner** for macOS
+# Compile **xmr-stak** for macOS

 ## Dependencies

-Assuming you already have [Homebrew](https://brew.sh) installed, the installation of dependencies is pretty straightforward and will generate the `arto-miner` binary in the `bin/` directory.
+Assuming you already have [Homebrew](https://brew.sh) installed, the installation of dependencies is pretty straightforward and will generate the `xmr-stak` binary in the `bin/` directory.

 ### For NVIDIA GPUs